akudilcz/uah-gist-mutraff-bastra/README.md

-# BASTRA Multi-Map for SUMO simulation
+# MUTRAFF / BASTRA Multi-Map Traffic Simulation Tool

 BASTRA is a new traffic simulation tool that extends the well-known traffic simulation tool SUMO.

+BASTRA is part of the MUTRAFF Research Project (Multi-Map Route Guidance Systems for Intelligent Optimization of Urban Traffic Flow) at GIST-UAH.

 BASTRA enables dynamic route modification according to any routing policy, that is, changing the established routes on the fly.
 This allows:
 * Implementing dynamic traffic policies from the TRaffic Operation CEnter.